dagger/dagger/core/docs/d7yxc-operator_manual.md

 1. `docker-container://<container name>` - Connect to the runner inside the given docker container.
    - Requires the docker CLI be present and usable.
 Will result in shelling out to `docker exec`.
+1. `podman-container://<container name>` - Connect to the runner inside the given podman container.
+1. `kube-pod://<podname>?context=<context>&namespace=<namespace>&container=<container>` - Connect to the runner inside the given k8s pod.
+Query strings params like context and namespace are optional.
-1. `unix://<path to unix socket` - Connect to the runner over the provided unix socket.
+1. `unix://<path to unix socket>` - Connect to the runner over the provided unix socket.
+1. `tcp://<addr:port>` - Connect to the runner over tcp to the provided addr+port.
+No encryption will be setup.

 > **Warning**
 > Dagger itself does not setup any encryption of data sent on this wire, so it relies on the underlying connection type to implement this when needed.
 If you are using a connection type that does not layer encryption then all queries and responses will be sent in plaintext over the wire from the CLI to the Runner.